noflo/noflo-nodejs/README.md

 $ noflo-nodejs --tls-key=localhost.key --tls-cert=localhost.cert
 ```

 Note: browsers may refuse to connect to a WebSocket with a self-signed certificate by default.
-You can visit the runtime URL with your browser first to accept the sertificate before connecting to it in the IDE.
+You can visit the runtime URL with your browser first to accept the certificate before connecting to it in the IDE.

 ## Starting an existing graph